 I realized how much I had lost the line of integrity in my life.
 This line is what in Buddhism is called the middle path, where there is no right or wrong, but greater awareness builds a stable line with values and integrity.
 If you move away too much from this line, you lose your balance.
 I had been feeling disrespected at this place before and the fact that I had given so much in my classes and willingness to teach people even on a Sunday, although I was working every day, was not acknowledged at all.
-All cover classes went to the same teacher, any new classes never got offered to me, there was no transparency or consolation going on.
+All cover classes went to the same teacher; any new classes never got offered to me.
+No transparency or consolation was going on.
 Nothing.

 I realized that I had given too much with the consequence of stealing from myself.
 This was particularly true for the last year I was working part-time in an office where I felt very appreciated, but also was teaching yoga classes every evening including the weekends all over town sometimes coming home late at night feeling tired the next morning.
 I neglected my own practice and well-being.
 When travelling, I fell ill in the first week, and even thus I enjoyed the epic journey travelling to 4 countries and met interesting people along, I felt exhausted.

 Yoga Teachers are often running from classes to classes.
-This can be very stressful, especially if you get caught in traffic or one place is far away from your base or a class is so late that you come home tired and hungry and feel exhausted the next morning.
+This can be very stressful, especially if you get caught in traffic, or one place is far away from your base, or a class is so late that you come home tired and hungry and feel exhausted the next morning.
 Slowly your own practice diminishes, you end up only giving but stop receiving.
-Sometimes people who give without looking after themselves or building some healthy boundaries become takers or they simply become robots (how many classes I have been to where I felt the teacher was not looking at any of her/his students, simply doing posture with them and the Mojo had gone).
+Sometimes people who give without looking after themselves or building some healthy boundaries become takers, or they become robots (how many classes I have been to where I felt the teacher was not looking at any of her/his students, simply doing posture with them and the Mojo had gone).